nrr/diffeomorphic/README.md

 # Diffeomorphic

-In differential geometry, a diffeomorphism is a bijective map between two manifolds such that the map is, basically but not exactly, everywhere differentiable and everywhere continuous while also preserving these properties with its inverse.
-The analogue in topology, a closely related field, is the homeomorphism, and you can draw similarities to isomorphisms in algebra as well.
+In differential geometry, a diffeomorphism is a bijective map `f` between two manifolds `M` and `N` for which maps `f':M->N` and `f^{-1}':N->M` exist.

+Furthermore, two manifolds are said to be diffeomorphic if there exists a diffeomorphism between them.

-In the context of this repository, the manifolds represent a playground and a well-structured project.
-I plan to ramble a incoherently a lot here.
+In the context of this repository, the manifolds represent a playground and a well-structured project respectively.
+I plan to ramble a incoherently a lot here, and the results of my rambling may result in finished projects.